sideprotocol/atomic-swap-solidity/spec/README.md

 ** Properties **:

 - Anyone can place bids on open orders.
 If an order has a designated recipient, only the recipient can place bids for that order.
 No bid offers (except from the recipient) are allowed for this order.
-- The bid amount should be greater than the `minBidAmount` and less than the amount of `Desired Taker Token`. `minBidAmount` is a mandatory field when the maker creates an order that allows bidding.
+- The bid amount should be greater than the `minBidAmount` and less than the amount of `Desired Taker Token`.
 - Makers are allowed to set a minimum bid amount for their orders.
 For example, the minimum bid amount for token X is 100.
 - Bidders should be able to specify an expiration time for their bid offers.
 The maker can only accept the bid within that specified time window.
 - Partial bids (partially fill the order by accepting some bid orders) do not need to be supported in this version.